d3/d3-selection/README.md

 The text operator is based on the [textContent](http://www.w3.org/TR/DOM-Level-3-Core/core.html#Node3-textContent) property; setting the text content will replace any existing child elements.

 If a *value* is specified, sets the text content to the specified value on all selected elements.
-If the *value* is a constant, then all elements are given the same text content; otherwise, if the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
+If the *value* is a constant, then all elements are given the same text content; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s text content.
 A null value will clear the content.

 If a *value* is not specified, returns the text content for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.